Odisha University of Agriculture and Technology: Education

 Efforts were successful to upgrade the Department of Forestry to a College of Forestry in Bhubaneswar and this change was done on 8 June 2010.

-The University has become the Alumnae of 12,934 graduates, 3,883 post-graduates and 213 Ph.Ds. in Agriculture and allied disciplines by the end of 2005–06.
-Thus, the University could meet the bulk need of the trained manpower of the State in agriculture and allied sectors.
+The university has become the Alumnae of 12,934 graduates, 3,883 post-graduates, and 213 Ph.D.s in agriculture and allied disciplines by the end of 2005–06.
+Thus, the university could meet the bulk need of the trained manpower of the state in agriculture and allied sectors.